 Contact: Sharon Moore, Registered Manager/Director, Silva Care Ltd

-Provider: The Fed volunteer service
+Provider: The Fed volunteer service Open

 The Time for You Project, based within The Fed’s volunteer services, supports carers in the North Manchester Jewish Community.
 The project has been providing this culturally appropriate service to carers for over 20 years.
 It aims to provide carers with a much-needed break from their caring role.